 There is clear evidence that hypothyroidism with normal TFTs exists and is not rare.
 The pretence that it does not exist must stop.

 We have seen that hypothyroidism with normal blood hormone levels exists and that restoring normal serum hormone levels may not be sufficient.
-There are consequences of a down-regulated axis so it makes sense to avoid suppressing the TSH if it is not necessary.
+There are consequences of a down-regulated axis so it makes sense to avoid suppressing TSH if possible.

 Help from patients